Giant

 E3

-E3 error and burner or elements cycle erratically, water temperature unstable
+E3 error, and the burner or elements cycle erratically; water temperature is unstable.

 Tank Temperature Sensor / ECO Fault